 On April 1, 2019, we issued a convertible promissory note to Agenus (the Note).
-The Note is convertible upon a qualified financing, sale by us of our equity securities resulting in aggregate proceeds to us of at least \$50.0 million, or upon a change of control, provided that a qualified financing does not constitute a change of control.
+The Note will be converted upon completion of this offering.
 In accordance with the terms of the Note, interest is computed on the basis of a 360-day year at 8% and shall accrue and not be payable until converted or paid.
 In July 2020, the Note was canceled and we entered into a new convertible promissory note (the July Note) to increase the amount of borrowing to up to \$35.0 million and extend the maturity to July 1, 2021.
-In February 2021, the July Note was canceled and we entered into a new convertible promissory note (the New Note) to increase the amount of borrowing to up to \$35.0 million and extend the maturity to July 1, 2021.
-In February 2021, the July Note was canceled and we entered into a new convertible promissory note (the New Note) to increase the amount of borrowing to up to \$50.0 million and extend the maturity to July 1, 2022.
-The New Note had a principal balance of \$ million at June 30, 2021.
+In February 2021, the July Note was canceled and we entered into a new convertible promissory note (the New Note) to increase the amount of borrowing to up to \$50.0 million and extend the maturity to July 1, 2021.
+We amended the New Note on September 28, 2021 to provide, among other things, that the New Note will be automatically converted into our common stock upon completion of this offering at a rate equal to the quotient obtained by dividing (i) the amount due on the date of conversion by (ii) 80% of the per share price of our common stock sold in this offering.